 We know that 4 ounces of most toothpastes can kill a small child, yet, we have no fear of letting our skin absorb it two or three times a day for eighty plus years.
 A closer look will tell you how dangerous toothpaste is for your body.

-You will find ingredients such as fluoride, which is absolutely toxic to the human body and designated as a drug by the FDA; saccharine, a known carcinogen; titanium dioxide which whitens teeth and white paint; carrageenan, a seaweed byproduct known to cause stomach and bowel upsets while inflaming the body; sodium lauryl sulfate, another known carcinogen and formaldehyde are at the top of the list of usual ingredients.
+You will find ingredients such as fluoride, which is absolutely toxic to the human body and designated as an "unapproved" drug by the FDA; saccharine, a known carcinogen; titanium dioxide which whitens teeth and white paint; carrageenan, a seaweed byproduct known to cause stomach and bowel upsets while inflaming the body with links to cancer; sodium lauryl sulfate, another known carcinogen and formaldehyde are at the top of the list of usual ingredients.
 Combined with those are dangerous dyes and petroleum products that have no business in the human body.

 There are many alternatives to commercial toothpaste that are toxin free and even good for the body.
-Homemade varieties are not so luxurious or convenient as some of the other possibilities.
+Homemade varieties are not so luxurious or convenient as some of the other possibilities, but they can be made to be clean.
 Many holistic and natural brands are made with the convenience of a tube for dispensing and have very similar qualities as commercial name brands in terms of taste and use.
 These have varying levels of cleanliness, quality and natural attributes.
 Beware, Corporate America is purchasing 'healthy' brands and sometimes corrupting those options.

 For a homemade version see: https://www.searchforthecausenotjustthecure.com/blog/why-choose-a-safer-toothpaste